Ready for a gay Innsbruck tour?

 The Bar on the top of Hotel Penz is well known for its cocktails.
 For a drink, in the afternoon I recommend the bar of the Stage 12 Hotel.

 Which are the gay venues you would recommend in Innsbruck?

-The Schickeria bar (open Thursdays to Saturdays), Easy-Bar and Baccus Club.
-The Dom-Cafe next to the cathedral and the M+M Bar on the left riverside.
+Schickeria bar (open Thursdays to Saturdays), Easy-Bar and Baccus Club.
+The Dom-Cafe next to the cathedral and the M+M Bar on the left bank.